akroii/Contao-Boilerplate/README.md

 # Contao-Boilerplate
-- You can take care of contao alone (don't be busy with creating folders :))
+- You can take care of contao alone (don't be busy while creating folders :))

 ## What you see is what you get :)
 - Get a default file & folder-skeleton